paceaux/Default-Schemas-for-Tridion/readme.md

 # Default Schemas for Tridion (DS4T)
-## Version: 0.0.3
+## Version: 0.0.4
 ## Description

 These are some very generic, default schemas that could work for most Tridion 2013 implementations.
 This is a Content Porter Export package.
 It should run for SDL Tridion 2013 and lower.

 Please reference the Wiki for documentation on the schemas on what's in the schemas.

 ## Contents

 ### Blueprint

 000 Empty Parent

 010 Schemas and Categories

 ### Schemas
 + Bundle Schemas
 + Content Schemas
 + Embeddable Schemas
++ Form Schemas
 + Metadata Schemas
 + Multimedia Schemas
 + Parameter Schemas